 The North Carolina General Assembly included new class size restrictions for grades K-3 in the 2017-18 budget, requiring school districts to reduce those class sizes while simultaneously taking away the funding flexibility districts have long relied upon to fund enhancement teachers for art, music, PE and world languages in those schools.
 The only funding for those positions was districts’ flexibility to use the classroom teacher allotment for enhancement teachers.
 The combined effect is a massive unfunded mandate that would have required larger districts to find new classroom space and teachers and districts of all sizes to reduce their enhancement staffing.
 Legislative analysts warned lawmakers that these complications would arise if class sizes and allotment usage were restricted in this manner.

-School districts all across NC are worried about paying for art, music, PE and world language teachers without knowing how much the state will pay for these important positions.
+We do know that the time is approaching that schools districts must present a budget to their local county commissioners without the information they need to draft a sound budgetary plan.
+Local school boards are still working to set budget and staffing plans with inadequate information.
+Without the information they need to draft a sound budgetary plan, school districts face the possibility of layoffs and increasing upper grade class sizes.
+School districts are worried about paying for art, music, PE and world language teachers without knowing how much the state will pay for these important positions.
 Legislators stated their intent to fund enhancement positions but offered no dollar amounts or guarantees.
 Art, music and PE are essential to a well-rounded public education.
 They are required subjects in the state-mandated curriculum.

 WHAT DO SCHOOL DISTRICTS WANT?

-Restoration of provisions in original HB13 bill, more time, and flexibility!
+Restoration of provisions in the original HB13 bill, more time, and flexibility!

 - Local school districts want the NCGA to restore the original HB13 bill to allow more local flexibility in K-3 class sizes.